Data summary

 Data quality

-There are known issues with the quality of data presented such as the inpatient and day case completeness.
+There are known issues with the quality of data presented such as inpatient and day case completeness.
 For more information, please see the Data quality and Trend data sections.
 Please note that the focus is on new and outstanding data issues.
 Resolved issues are listed in previous publication releases.

 Further information